restorando/cornelius/index.md

 # Trimming the table

-If your cohort data is too large and want only to display the first Ncolumns or the last M rows, you can use the `maxRows` and `maxColumns` properties.
+If your cohort data is too large and want only to display the first N columns or the last M rows, you can use the `maxRows` and `maxColumns` properties.

 Example: